 );

-Modal supports Modal.Title and Modal.Subtitle compound components that take care of the aria attributes and provide default text styles.
-You can use them with a Dismissible utility to implement more complex modal layouts.
+Modal supports Modal.Title and Modal.Subtitle compound components, which handle the aria attributes and provide default text styles.
+You can use them with the Dismissible utility to implement more complex modal layouts.

 const { active, activate, deactivate } = useToggle(false);